Easy Seafood Paella Recipe (with Saffron Aioli)

-This Seafood Paella recipe is served with saffron aioli and brimming with shrimp, clams, chicken & chorizo.
+This Seafood Paella recipe is served with a quick & easy saffron aioli and brimming with shrimp, clams, chicken & chorizo.
 It’s an impressive yet low-key Spanish dish that’s perfect for parties!

 In Barcelona, we ate ourselves silly on paella.
 My mission while in Spain was to try as many versions as I could.
 That, and drink lots of Rioja, Cava, and Rosé.